 For example, by voicing your thoughts in therapy, we bring awareness to different thought patterns and internalized beliefs rooted in old ways of coping.
 We can work to interrupt these patterns and eventually reconstruct these thoughts and beliefs in a more adaptive way.
 I believe that beneath any layers of outdated programming lies your most genuine, wise self.
 Together, we can gently unravel these layers, allowing us to rewrite the story of your life in a more empowering, authentic way.

-Because our brains don’t exist in vats, but are actually connected to our bodies, it’s important to attend to the emotions and sensations that arise during this work.
+Because our brains don’t exist in vats, but are actually connected to our bodies, it’s important to attend to the emotions and sensations that arise during our sessions, as well.
 I might ask you questions like, “What are you feeling right now?” and “Where do you feel that in your body?”
 I will encourage you to explore and move through deep emotions like fear, shame, and grief.
 Rather than avoiding these emotions, we’ll process them safely together.
 With grounding exercises, open conversation, humor, and perhaps even movement or art, we can embark on a transformative journey of healing.

 Regardless of how we decide to do therapy, know that I will always be there to offer you essential tools and resources, check in with you about how it’s going, and support you every step of the way.